 The markets for biologics, over-the-counter (OTC) medicines, and generics show the most potential for growth and have become increasingly competitive.
-Biologics, valued at $67 billion in 2010 (source: IMS Health), account for a quarter of all new drugs in clinical trials or awaiting Food and Drug Administration approval.
+Biologics account for a quarter of all new drugs in clinical trials or awaiting U.S. Food and Drug Administration approval.
 OTC market growth will be driven by a growing aging population and consumer trend to self-medication, and the conversion of drugs from prescription to non-prescription or OTC status.
-Generic drug sales in the United States were valued at $78 billion in 2010 (source: IMS Health).

 The U.S. market is the world’s largest free-pricing market for pharmaceuticals and has a favorable patent and regulatory environment.
 Product success is largely based on competition in product quality, safety and efficacy and price.
 U.S. government support of biomedical research, along with its unparalleled scientific and research base and innovative biotechnology sector, make the U.S. market the preferred home for growth in the pharmaceutical industry.

 The innovative pharmaceutical industry in the United States produces chemically-derived drugs developed as a result of extensive R&D and clinical trials in both humans and animals.
 The innovator relies on patents and other forms of intellectual property rights to justify the investment required to bring a product to market (the U.S. patent term is 20 years).
 The pharmaceutical industry is heavily dependent on the development of new molecules to replace the revenue stream of older drugs that have come to the expiration of their patent terms.
 Several large multinationals produce the majority of innovative pharmaceuticals globally, but they have come to rely more heavily on research performed by industry partners, including smaller, innovative manufacturers.
 Pricing of innovative pharmaceuticals is designed to recapture R&D expenditures.